princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 Let’s recap before we begin the last dash:

 {% include indent_paragraph.html content=
 "Recall that an artificial neuron can be succinctly described as a function that takes in $ X $ and uses its parameters $ W $ to do some computations to spit out an activation value that we expect to be close to the actual correct value (the ground truth).
-This also means that we expect some level of error between the activation value and the ground truth, and the loss function gives us a measure of this error in the form of single scalar value."
+This also means that we expect some level of error between the activation value and the ground truth, and the loss function gives us a measure of this error in the form of single scalar value.
-%}

-{% include indent_paragraph.html content=
+<br><br>
-"We want the activation to be as close as possible to the ground truth by getting the loss to be as small as possible.
-In order to do that, we want to find a set of values for $ W $ such that the loss is always as low as possible."
+We want the activation to be as close as possible to the ground truth by getting the loss to be as small as possible.
+In order to do that, we want to find a set of values for $ W $ such that the loss is always as low as possible.
-%}

-{% include indent_paragraph.html content=
+<br><br>
-"What remains to be seen is how we pull this off."
+What remains to be seen is how we pull this off."
 %}

 ### **Gradient Descent Algorithm**